There are 3 options for searching your desired LLC name in Texas.

-Anyways, the three methods at the top of this page are free :)
+Anyway, the three methods at the top of this page are free.

 Do I have to file an LLC name reservation?

 There’s a lot of incorrect information on the internet that makes it sound like an LLC name reservation is required.
-This usually just wastes most people’s time and money.
+This is usually just a waste of most people’s time and money.

 The answer is no, an LLC name reservation is not required; it’s optional.